miafrontendx/miafrontendx/README.md

 - I'm a frontend developer, making ✨AWSOME✨ website is my passion of life.
 - I speak 3 languages: Chinese(native), English(fluent) and Japanese(JLPT N2).
+- Yes, I do write [blogs](https://cuttontail.blog/).
+- You can get in touch with me at miafrontend@gmail.com

 ## I'm coding with... 👩‍💻
 - HTML, CSS, JavaScript